Our Story

 The Boon Initiatives helped fund a small shop Dhaga, where a small team of craftsmen ply their trade free of all rent and utility expenses Wasatan was set-up to provide demand for Dhaga’s services, as large commercial-brands are driving out the demand for custom-made.
 Dhaga is further extended by a team of home based seamstresses and craftswomen.
 The professional tailoring of Dhaga helps ensure the quality of the finish of our products.

-The Dhaga Seamstresses and Craftswomen:
+The Wasatan Seamstresses and Craftswomen:

 Every time you buy a WASATAN piece you are bringing a little joy to the commerce of living.